containerize-com/Products/en/devops/kubernetes/installation.md

     make verify
     make test

 That's it.
 Congratulations!
-You have successfully installed setup for building Kubernetes.
+You have successfully setup kubernetes for building k8s orchestration.
 Enjoy!